 A typical treatment course may call for several injections performed every 3 weeks depending on the patient’s response.
 The treatments initiate natural healing processes, factors and cells that strengthen and renew sinews, ligaments, tendons, nerves and cartilage to stabilize the shoulder and scapulothoracic joints.
 If we find additional areas that may be causing pain, we will try to fix those too.
 As the entire structure of the scapula grows stronger, stability should return and pain and popping should dissipate.

-Kinetic Regenerative Therapy is an excellent choice for those who are leery of invasive surgeries, concerned about infections, or worried about surgeries and recovery protocols that use opioid-based pain relievers that can result in addiction.
+The Greenberg Method is an excellent choice for those who are leery of invasive surgeries, concerned about infections, or worried about surgeries and recovery protocols that use opioid-based pain relievers that can result in addiction.

 If you or a loved one is looking for a new strategy to treat chronic aches and pains, fill out the form on this page to schedule an appointment or call Dr. Greenberg’s office today at 833-440-4325.